VendelinSlezak/BleskOS/README.md

 **BleskOS wiki**
 - I created wiki that will contain documentation of BleskOS source code.
 [BleskOS wiki](https://github.com/VendelinSlezak/BleskOS/wiki)

-**Update 9**
-- All USB-related drivers were completely rewritten to much better version that was tested and proven to be working on 8 real computers
-- Reading from USB mass storage device on EHCI controller now exceeds 10 MB/s
-- After transfer error is USB mass storage device not halted as before, but reseted and can be used without replugging
-- USB hub driver works under all controllers
-- Support for devices that have more than one interface (e.g. receiver from wireless mouse/keyboard)
-- Fixed update of file name after saving file

 ## How to try BleskOS